Pennsylvania State Capitol: Restoration and preservation

 The Pennsylvania Historical and Museum Commission erected two historical markers on August 11, 1953—one commemorating the Hills Capitol and another for the current capitol.
 The capitol was listed on the National Register of Historic Places on September 14, 1977.
-Beginning in 1981, highly regarded historic preservation architect, Hyman Myers, of the Philadelphia architecture firm, Vitetta Group, oversaw the restoration of the capital building.
+Beginning in 1981, highly regarded historic preservation architect, Hyman Myers, of the Philadelphia architecture firm, Vitetta Group, oversaw the restoration of the capitol building.
 In 1982, the Capitol Preservation Committee (CPC) was created "to supervise and coordinate the historic preservation of the State Capitol Building".
 One of the CPC's first projects was the preservation of the 390 Civil War flags and 22 flags from the Spanish–American War, which had been undisturbed since being placed in the rotunda in 1914.
 Between 1985 and 1987, scaffolding was erected in the rotunda and the murals removed for restoration.
 The statue atop the capitol dome was removed for restoration via helicopter in the summer of 1998, being returned in September of the same year.
 It was decided to restore the Senate Chamber after it was flooded with 26000 USgal of water on February 14, 1999.
 The capitol was declared a National Historic Landmark on September 20, 2006, during its centennial.
 On February 27, 2013, the boundaries of the designation were revised to encompass the grounds and surrounding buildings.

 Exterior

 The capitol is 520 ft long and 272 ft tall.
 It is 254 ft wide at its center wing and its two side wings are 212 ft.
 The facade of the capitol is constructed out of granite from Hardwick, Vermont.
 The 94 ft dome is topped by the gilded brass statue of Commonwealth by Roland Hinton Perry.
 Standing 14 ft 6 in tall atop a 4 ft ball, the statue is the personification of a commonwealth.
-The dome itself weighs 26000 ST and was architecturally inspired by St. Peter's Basilica in Vatican City.
+The dome features bright green Ludowici tiles and weighs 26000 ST and was architecturally inspired by St. Peter's Basilica in Vatican City.

 Huston designed the large bronze doors at the capitol's main entrance.
 They were modeled by sculptor Otto Jahnsen and were both cast in one piece using the lost wax method of casting by the Henry Bonnard Bronze Company.
 The doors are decorated with scenes from the history of Pennsylvania, such as the arrival of William Penn and his peace treaty with the Lenape.
 Busts of people who were important in the construction of the capitol, like Governor Pennypacker, Boies Penrose, and Matthew Quay, decorate the edges of the doors.
 The bust of Huston hides the doors' keyhole.

 The entrance is flanked by two sculptures, entitled Love and Labor: The Unbroken Law and The Burden of Life: The Broken Law.
 Both were sculpted out of Carrara marble from models created by George Grey Barnard in 1909.